Reeshark/Reeshark.github.io/_pages/about.md

 Previously, I am Co-founder of Sinxbot (弦引未来) in 2025-2026, a robotics startup focused on tendon-driven robots (similar to 1X tech) and dexterous hands, with research spanning embodied AI, embodied brain and manipulation algorithms.
 I worked at Sensetime (商汤科技) in 2021-2025 where I lead a team dedicated to researching the Roadside Holographic Intersection Perception Algorithm and L4 autonomous driving algorithm such as 2D/Monocular3D/Lidar3D Detection and Tracking, Multi-Sensor Tracking, Multi-Modality Representation, Trajectory Post-processing.
 Recently, I focus on World Model to simulate large-scale data for End-to-end Perception Model in Autonomous Driving Scenes.
 In addition to this role, I also serves as the Chief Technical Adviser for projects involving Smart-Surveillance Systems, Intelligent Transportation and Vehicle-Infrastructure Cooperation.

-I have published 2-+ top-tier academic papers and serve as a reviewer for journals and conferences such as ICCV, CVPR, ECCV, AAAI, IJCV, and TCSVT, and other venues, hold 10+ national patents, Additionally, in 2016, I was nominated for the prestigious ["Person of the Year"](http://stu.people.com.cn/GB/n1/2016/0429/c402103-28314575.html) award by People's Daily Online (人民网) (only one student annually across the entire university) during my college years.
+I have published 20+ top-tier academic papers and serve as a reviewer for journals and conferences such as ICCV, CVPR, ECCV, AAAI, IJCV, and TCSVT, and other venues, hold 10+ national patents, Additionally, in 2016, I was nominated for the prestigious ["Person of the Year"](http://stu.people.com.cn/GB/n1/2016/0429/c402103-28314575.html) award by People's Daily Online (人民网) (only one student annually across the entire university) during my college years.

-Any academic and project cooperation intentions are welcome to contact me: macong[at]senseauto(dot)com / Cong-Reeshard.Ma[at]pku(dot)edu(dot)cn
+Any academic and project cooperation intentions are welcome to contact me: macong[at]xyz-eai(dot)com / Cong-Reeshard.Ma[at]pku(dot)edu(dot)cn

 <h2 style="text-align: left;">Experience</h2>
 <html>